renatog33/Live-Projects/CSharp/README.md

 ## Introduction

 The last two weeks of my time spent at [The Tech Academy][ta], I participated in a team project centered on building out a web application for a performing arts theater in Portland, OR.
 We worked in ASP.NET MVC C# with a code first Entity Framework Database.
-During the two-week sprint the team communicated via Discord and the project management was facilitated through Azure DevOps.
+During the two-week sprint, the team communicated via Discord and the project management was facilitated through Azure DevOps.
 I worked on both front-end and back-end tasks for the project.
 I learned a lot about the MVC pattern and using it to build out a functioning web application.

 ## Overview